 For simplicity, we only consider the two groups of countries defined by our binary dummy variable MAJ, namely those with strict plurality (or majority) rule, MAJ = 1, and all the others with either proportional or mixed systems, MAJ = 0.
-Maintaining the same terminology as in the evaluation literature, we define as "treated" the countries that do not have majoritarian elections, and denote this set by T. The set of majoritarian countries is not subject to treatment and will make up our "control" group, denoted by C. As our prior is that treatment causes more corruption, we would like to estimate the average effect of "treatment on the treated".
-Indexing our corruption measure CPI for treated and non-treated countries by T and C superscripts, we can define this by where subscripts denote countries and the E operator denotes expectations, conditional on the distribution of CPI in the group with majoritarian elections.
-The problem is that the last term on the right-hand side is not observable: we cannot directly observe the corruption level a country with majoritarian elections would have, if it hypothetically had proportional elections.
+Maintaining the same terminology as in the evaluation literature, we define as "treated" the countries that do not have majoritarian elections, and denote this set by T. The set of majoritarian countries is not subject to treatment and will be the source for our "control" group.
+In our context, the choice of how to label the two groups is not self-evident.
+Our chosen convention gives a larger group of treated countries, however, which exploits more of our scarce data - we have 53 proportional and 30 majoritarian electoral systems countries in our sample (see further below).